-However, you can add a couple secondary indicators which supplement the clues you receive from the action of the stocks.
+However, you can add a couple secondary indicators which supplement the clues you receive from the action of stocks.

 General market breadth as measured by the advance/decline line.
 Watch this for divergences and not any absolute values.
 When the market makes a new high but the advance decline line doesn’t it is a mild bearish clue.
 However sometimes the market is simply fueld by a smaller group of stocks which would also result in a narrowing market breadth.

 The old fashioned CBOE put/call ratio is still an effective fear gauge.
 A high relative spike often marks a short term capitulation low.
 This is not about some absolute values.
 (Intraday and end-of-day)

 I check the sentiment of retail traders via ameritrades Investor Movement Index or short IMX.